Using a multiband compressor is often misunderstood by new mixers… myself included.

 You could apply the same amount of makeup gain as the amount of gain reduction (as you would with a normal compressor).

-The 2nd Approach: Using a Multiband Compressor as EQ
+The 2nd Approach: Using Multiband Compression for EQ

 However, let’s now say that the bass has some really bad string movement noise.
 When the bassist moves up and down the frets, you can hear loud noises as the fingers harshly scrape the strings.